Opening hours Mon–Fri · 9am–5pm

 Outcome-Led vs Process-Led Divorce Settlements

-Outcome-led and process-led approaches manage different types of uncertainty.
-Understanding this distinction helps explain why similar financial situations respond differently to different private processes.
+Different processes manage different types of uncertainty.
+Understanding that distinction helps explain why similar financial situations do not all benefit from the same route.

 Negotiated Divorce Settlements vs Independently Tested Ones: What’s the Difference?